CESNUR: Organization

-Activities and publications
+Activities

+Massimo Introvigne has spoken before the Commission on Security and Cooperation in Europe and the Organization for Security and Co-operation in Europe.

+CESNUR actively opposes legislation targeting sects and publicly speaks out against certain anti-sect laws.
+In France, for example, during the examination of the Picard law in 2001, Massimo Introvigne published a text entitled "France: Assembly Passes Extreme Anti-Cult Law, Making Brainwashing a Crime" and describing the bill as an extremely concerning "anti-cult" law.

+In France, CESNUR also published very scathing criticisms of the Interministerial Mission for the Fight Against Sects (MILS).

+It also provides expert testimony and witness accounts during trials targeting cult-like organizations.
+Massimo Introvigne testified on behalf of Scientologists in a criminal trial in Lyon.
+In 1995, Introvigne argued that Order of the Solar Temple members who died by mass suicide had acted on their own initiative as opposed to being victims of the leader's manipulations.
+In 1997, Melton appeared as an expert witness on behalf of the Singapore branch of the International Churches of Christ, arguing that the group was not a "cult".
+The testimony garnered attention for Melton's admission on cross-examination that he had publicly made similar claims about Peoples Temple, responsible for 918 deaths in Jonestown, Guyana.

+Publications

 Since 2017, CESNUR has published The Journal of CESNUR, a periodic about new religious movements.
 CESNUR sponsors yearly conferences in the field of new religions.
 The 2019 conference at the University of Turin included over 200 attendees.
 The journal's articles are typically sourced from CESNUR's annual conferences.
 The journal is open access, and Introvigne is the founder and lead editor.
 Benjamin E. Zeller noted in 2020 that, while too recently founded to give a proper analysis, the journal's articles tended to disproportionately focus on East Asia.
-The organization is regarded as an apologist for cults.

-Introvigne has spoken before the Commission on Security and Cooperation in Europe and the Organization for Security and Co-operation in Europe.
-He testified on behalf of Scientologists in a criminal trial in Lyon.
-In 1995, Introvigne argued that Order of the Solar Temple members who died by mass suicide had acted on their own initiative as opposed to being victims of the leader's manipulations.
-In 1997, Melton appeared as an expert witness on behalf of the Singapore branch of the International Churches of Christ, arguing that the group was not a "cult".
-The testimony garnered attention for Melton's admission on cross-examination that he had publicly made similar claims about Peoples Temple, responsible for 918 deaths in Jonestown, Guyana.

 In 2001 and 2006 CESNUR published two editions of its encyclopedia of religions in Italy.